sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

-# Guidelines for first responder
+# Guide for Infrastructure Team First Responder

-The DLSS infrastructure team is trying out a new rotating role of "first responder".
-PRs are always welcome, but especially while we're ironing things out and having regular retrospectives about the process.
+The DLSS infrastructure team is using a rotating role of "first responder".
+This doc explains a bit about the concept of the first responder role and then outlines specific duties and expectations.

+PRs to this doc are always welcome, but especially while we're ironing things out and having regular retrospectives about the process.
 If it sticks, and/or the access team adopts it, we can get rid of this caveat.

-## The "first responder" rotation premises
+## The "First Responder" Rotation Premises

 * Respond to production issues in a timely fashion during business hours.
 * Single process for handling questions outside the team's current work cycle.